alinex/node-validator/doc/schema/base.md

 ```

-## required(bool)
+## required(bool) / forbidden(bool)

-The validation value may be optional (default), meaning if no value is given it will be set
+The validation value is optional by default, meaning if no value is given it will be set
 as `undefined`.
-A value of `null` is considered as a concrete value and won´t trigger
+If `required` is set a value has to be set and undefined is not allowed.
+The
-the optional here.
+opposite is the `forbidden` which don't allow any value (needed in logic expressions).

 ```js
 const schema = new AnySchema().required()